 - Plugin Development

-By mid-2017, the AMP WordPress plugin had fallen behind its parent project and no longer adhered to the technical specifications or leverage the newer features of the AMP platform.
-The plugin had been introduced to the WordPress.org plugin repo successfully, with mass adoption amongst major web publishers, but had not received the attention needed to keep pace with the evolving needs of the publishing industry and general AMP project improvements.
-Common pains from publishers, particularly around monetization and usability, were not being addressed.
-Google’s recognition of WordPress as the leader in web publishing, and desire to improve the performance of the web, motivated them to engage with us to bring the plugin to the standard needed for the publishing industry to make the most of AMP.
+By mid-2017, the AMP WordPress plugin had fallen behind its parent project and no longer held parity with the newer features or technical specifications of AMP.
+The plugin had been introduced to the WordPress.org plugin repo successfully, with mass adoption amongst web publishers, but had not received the attention needed to keep pace with the evolving needs of its users and general AMP project improvements.
+Common pains from site owners, particularly around monetization and usability, were not being addressed.
+Google’s recognition of WordPress as the leader in web publishing, and desire to improve the performance of the Open Web, motivated them to engage with us to bring the plugin to the standard needed for WordPress site owners.
+This work would also set a stronger base for introducing AMP features as they roll out in the future.

 Partnering with XWP's Engineering team has been superb for us, and their contributions to some of our key efforts in the WordPress ecosystem have been very valuable.
 They have offered us impressive technical depth and an impeccable quality of execution.Alberto Medina, Developer Advocate at Google

-- Code that could be brought inline with best practices
+- Plugin code that needed to be brought in line with WordPress coding best practices

-- The most requested features or updates from plugin users
+- The most requested features or updates from existing plugin users

-- The requirements to bring the plugin inline with the latest AMP technical specifications
+- The technical requirements needed to bring the plugin inline with the latest AMP specifications

 - The requirements to bring the plugin inline with the latest AMP features

-This process produced a clear path forward, as well as identified “quick wins” that the team executed on within the discovery phase to address a number of the more pressing problems of the plugin.
+This process produced a clear path forward, as well as identified “quick wins” that the team executed on within the discovery phase itself to address a number of the more pressing problems.

-The AMP plugin presents a huge opportunity to impact 29% of the web.
-WordPress democratizes publishing and the AMP plugin empowers publishers on the platform to provide a great experience for their readers.Weston Ruter, CTO at XWP, Lead Architect
+The AMP plugin presents a huge opportunity to impact 30% of the web.
+WordPress democratizes publishing and the AMP plugin empowers publishers on the platform to provide a great experience for their readers.Weston Ruter, Google Developer Relations (XWP Alumni)

 - Accelerated development to address the most pressing issues